genotoul-bioinfo/dgenies/src/dgenies/md/doc_formats.md

 ## Backup file

 Backup file is a TAR archive that can be gzipped.
-It contains three files:
+It contains four files:

 * The alignment file, in paf format, named `map.paf`.
 * The target index, named `target.idx`.
 * The query index, named `query.idx`.
+* The log file, named `logs.txt`.

 Names of files must be kept.
 Otherwise, the backup file will not be accepted by the run form.
+When uploading a backup file for a plot job, `logs.txt` can be omitted.

 ## Batch file